 The group agrees to let one person be the release owner.
 This person has final say over what changes make it into the release.
 Of course, it is normal and expected for there to be discussions and arguments, but in the end the group must grant the release owner sufficient authority to make final decisions.
 For this system to work, it is necessary to choose someone with the technical competence to understand all the changes, and the social standing and people skills to navigate the discussions leading up to the release without causing too many hurt feelings.

-Note that the release owner need not be the same person as the project leader (in cases where there is a project leader at all; see the section called “Benevolent Dictators” in Chapter 4, Social and Political Infrastructure).
+Note that the release owner need not be the same person as the project leader (in cases where there is a project leader at all; see the section called “Benevolent Dictators”).
 In fact, sometimes it's good to make sure they're not the same person.
 The skills that make a good development leader are not necessarily the same as those that make a good release owner.
 In something as important as the release process, it may be wise to have someone provide a counterbalance to the project leader's judgement.
 In that case, the project leader needs to remember that overriding a decision by the release owner will undermine the release owner's authority; that alone may be enough reason, in most situations, to let the release owner win when there is a disagreement.

-Contrast the release owner role with the less dictatorial role described in the section called “Release manager” later in this chapter.
+Contrast the release owner role with the less dictatorial role described in the section called “Release Manager”.

-The system we use in the Subversion project seems to have struck a good balance, so I'll recommend it here.
+The system used for many years in the Subversion project seems to have struck a good balance, so I'll recommend it here.
 In order for a change to be applied to the release branch, at least three developers must vote in favor of it, and none against.
 A single "no" vote is enough to stop the change from being included; that is, a "no" vote in a release context is equivalent to a veto (see the section called “Vetoes”).
 Naturally, any such vote must be accompanied by a justification, and in theory the veto could be overridden if enough people feel it is unreasonable and force a special vote over it.
-In practice, this has never happened, and I don't expect that it ever will.
+In practice, this never happens.
 People are conservative around releases anyway, and when someone feels strongly enough to veto the inclusion of a change, there's usually a good reason for it.